Ily Plischโs food once brought a customer to tears.

 Soon, Plisch was able to find the spot on South Sixth Avenue and Asaditos Zulmytas Juayua-Tucson was born.

 A giant inflatable version of Plisch waves in the wind outside of their tent, welcoming customers in.
-Salvadoran flags hang from the top of their tent along with strings of lights.
-Red checkered tablecloths cover each table, topped with colorful flowers and of course, more mini-Salvadoran flags.
+Salvadoran flags hang from the top of the tent along with strings of lights.
+Red-checkered tablecloths cover each table, topped with colorful flowers and of course, more mini-Salvadoran flags.

-Their whole set-up is a beautiful ode to their home, and you can feel the pride Plisch has for the country that is near and dear to her heart.
+Their whole set-up is a beautiful ode to their homeland, and you can feel the pride Plisch has for the country near and dear to her heart.

 Ily Plisch flips pupusas at her food stand, Asaditos Zulmytas Juayua-Tucson.ย